Ravi-2064/Ravi-2064/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on android projects.
-- 📫 How to reach me
+- 📫 Drop the mail at rverma964881@gmail.com
+-

 <!---
 Ravi-2064/Ravi-2064 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.